Katrina Oko-Odoi

 Demo Booked → Demo Held → Consideration → Verbal Commit

-If you’re looking for a CRM tool that makes customizing your pipeline easy, look no further than Copper.
+If you’re looking for a tool that makes customizing your pipeline easy, look no further than Copper.
 Create customized pipelines with our simple drag-and-drop interface.
 Add as many stages, team members and activity types that you need to make it your own.
 Try Copper free for 14 days, no credit card needed.